The Organic Substrate

 What Fear Builds.
 What It Cannot Touch.

-Here is what the fear architecture can't eliminate.
+Here is what the fear architecture cannot eliminate.

 Instinct.
 Will.
 Even valor.